sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 It receives the customer's structured information and follows the classification instructions.

-The agent is asked to analyze:
+The agent is asked to analyse:

 ```text
 Customer